Lectem/BadAccessGuards/README.md

 As a bonus, we also get detection of memory use-after-free and corruption for free.
 This also detects recursive operations which are often dangerous in containers.

+# Who is this for ?

+- Container/library implementers
+- Teams working on real-time projects
+- Teams working with concurrency a lot
+  - Especially with frequent on-boarding newcomers

 # Goals/Features

 - Easy to integrate and modify for your project
-  - There are only two files: the BadAccessGuards.h and BadAccessGuards.cpp
+  - There are only two files: the `BadAccessGuards.h` and `BadAccessGuards.cpp`
   - Licensed under the [Unlicence](LICENSE), you can just copy it without worrying about legal.
   - It does not include the C++ standard library, and can thus be used in your std-free libraries (or even for a standard library implementation!)
   - Small, there are only a few platform specific functions to implement
-  - Supports MSVC, GCC and clang.
+  - Supports MSVC, GCC and Clang.
 - Detect race conditions with minimal performance impact
   - You want to be able to run this in your day to day development builds
   - Adds only a few load/store/masks depending on the operations